lambdaclass/curse_of_mirra/docs/src/animations.md

 - If the Fixed Duration box is checked, the transition time is interpreted in seconds.
 If the Fixed Duration box is not checked, the transition time is interpreted as a fraction of the normalized time of the source state.
 - Transition duration: This determinates how much will it took to transition to the next state.

-We need The Animator, the animations and transitions to create solid animations with correct flow and states.
+We need the Animator, the animations and transitions to create solid animations with correct flow and states.
 Drag the animations inside the animator and create transition (right click in the state) between them to start using your animations.

 ## How we handle animations